Ben Pimlott: Views and legacy

 Many of Pimlott's theses have stood the test of time, even if they were marginally controversial when originally published.
 His studies of the 1930s Labour left, the life of Harold Wilson and the constitutional effect of the monarchy in post-war Britain are said to have made his reputation as a biographer and even bestowed some additional credibility upon the subjects, all of which have received critical accounts under the pen of others.
-Pimlott sincerely believed and argued consistently that the post-war consensus in British politics was a red-herring.
+Pimlott was a critic of the concept of the post-war consensus in British politics, and believed that no such consensus actually existed.